energietransitie/twomes-p1-gateway-firmware/README.md

 * [Credits](#credits)

 ## General info
-This firmware is designed to run on the ESP32 of the Twomes P1 Gateway device.
-It is written using C and ESP-IDF.
-It uses the [Generic Firmware for Twomes measuremetn devices](https://github.com/energietransitie/twomes-generic-esp-firmware) for secure HTTPS POST to the Twomes Backoffice, Twomes "Warmtewachter" provisioning and NTP timestamping.
+This repository contains the firmware for the [Twomes P1 Gateway device](https://github.com/energietransitie/twomes-p1-gateway-hardware).
+It is written in C and is based on the [ESP-IDF](https://github.com/espressif/esp-idf) platform.
+It uses the [Generic Firmware for Twomes measurement devices](https://github.com/energietransitie/twomes-generic-esp-firmware) for matters such as device preperation, provisioning of home Wi-Fi network credentials, device-backend activation, network time synchronisation via NTP and secure uploading of measurement data.

-The firmware can read data from DSMR4 or DSMR5 Smart Energy meters and it can receive ESP-Now messages from various Twomes "Satellites".
+This specific firmware reads data from the P1 port of smart meters that adhere to [Dutch Smarter Meter Requirements (DSMR) P1 companion standards, version 4 and up](https://www.netbeheernederland.nl/dossiers/slimme-meter-15/documenten).
+As part of its gateway function, it can be paired with one or more 'satellite' mesurement devices, receive measurements via the energy-efficient [ESP-NOW](https://www.espressif.com/en/products/software/esp-now/overview) protocol, thus lengthening the battery life of such satellite measurement devcies, and upload these messages via Wi-Fi and the internet to a Twomes server.

 For the associated hardware design files for the P1 Gateway hardware and enclosure and tips and instructions how to produce and assemble the hardware, please see the [twomes-p1-gateway-hardware](https://github.com/energietransitie/twomes-p1-gateway-hardware) repository.